pd3f/pd3f.com/content/en/home/overview.md

 pd3f is especially useful for languages with long words such as German.
 It was mainly developed to parse German letters and official documents.
-Besides German pd3f supports English, Spanish and French.
+Besides German pd3f supports English, Spanish, French and Italian.
 More languages will be added later.

 pd3f includes a Web-based GUI and a [Flask](https://flask.palletsprojects.com/)-based microservice (API).
 You can find a demo at [demo.pd3f.com](https://demo.pd3f.com).

-A more systematic evaluation of pd3f will follow in September 2020.

 pd3f is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) and is looking for contributors.
 Write an email to [hi@jfilter.de](mailto:hi@jfilter.de) if want to cooperate.